 In preparation for every hearing, I review case law discussing the relevant legal issues.
 One such recurrent topic is unprofessional or immoral conduct.
-This is the vague Pandora's box of behavior upon with both license revocation and denial may be based.
+This the vague Pandora's box of behavior upon with both license revocation and denial may be based.
 What is immoral conduct as it relates to physical fighting and the crime of assault.One clear case involves a licensed social worker who pleaded guilty to two counts of simple assault, which is a 2nd degree misdemeanor.
 The criminal charges arose from the licensee assaulting a former client and the client's husband.
 The criminal complaint alleged that counselor had engaged in an affair with the former client and that upon traveling to the former client's home, she attacked K and T. The conduct resulted in convictions, for which the Board issued an Immediate Temporary Suspension order (ITS).
-This is immoral conduct.
+This immoral conduct.
 Do not go and assault a former client for anything, let alone braking of a relationship and returning to their spouse.

 Another case is Foose v.
 State Board of Vehicle Manufacturers, Dealers and Salespersons, 135 Pa.
 Commw.
 62, 578 A.2d 1355 (Pa.
 Cmwlth.
 1990), where the Court defines crimes of moral turpitude as "anything done knowingly contrary to justice or good morals."
 Foose, 578 A.2d at 1357.
 Assault convictions fall within this definition because assaults "are inconsistent with the definition of good moral character [and they] involve a reprehensible state of mind."
 "The reprehensible state of mind" at issue with the misdemeanors of which any licensee is convicted "is the knowing or reckless attempt to cause or causing bodily injury to another, or engaging in conduct which constitutes a physical menace intended to put another in fear of serious bodily injury."
 A conviction for 1st or 2nd degree assault means you intentionally inflicted bodily injury upon that person.
 Your license could be assaulted by the board for such conduct.....don't let them do it so don't you do it.Sometimes a Board will distinguish third-degree misdemeanor simple assault, which involves conduct that may be lacking in a "reprehensible state of mind" that could arise in a situation such as "a fight or flight scuffle by mutual consent."
 However, other Boards have been persuaded that intentional appearance at a victim's home to conduct an assault constitutes a crime of moral turpitude.
 It is a reasonable interpretation and the appellate courts have concluded such.